Solo Swim Ratification and Certification

 be independently observed

-MSA strongly encourages swimmers to familiarise themselves with the Rules & Standards page before attempting their swim.
+MSA strongly encourages swimmers to familiarise themselves with the Rules & Regulations page before attempting their swim.

-Step 3: Complete Required Documentation: Swim Ratification Kit
+Step 3: Complete Required Documentation: Swim Ratification and Certification Kit

-For a swim to be considered for official ratification by Marathon Swimming Australia (MSA), a complete and accurate documentation package must be submitted.
+For a swim to be considered for official ratification or certification by Marathon Swimming Australia, a complete and accurate documentation package must be submitted.

 MSA’s documentation standards exist to ensure: